Heartleaf Philodendron Not Growing — Why and What to Do

 - 1

-Determine the season: if it's November through February, slow growth is normal.
-No action needed — resume monitoring in March.
+Determine the season first.
+If it's roughly November through February in a temperate climate, slow or absent growth is normal for this species.
+No action is needed beyond resuming normal care and monitoring again in March.

 - 2

-Assess the light.
-If the plant is in a dim corner or a room without windows, move it to a location with at least medium indirect light.
-Active growth requires it.
+Assess the light honestly.
+If the plant is in a dim corner, several feet from any window, or in a room with north-facing light only, move it to a location with at least medium indirect light.
+Active new growth genuinely requires more light than mere survival does.

 - 3

-Check if the plant is root-bound: tip it gently and look at the drainage holes.
-If roots are circling out of the holes or the root mass fills the pot densely, repot to a container one size (2 inches) larger.
+Check if the plant is root-bound: tip it gently out of its pot and look at the root mass and drainage holes.
+If roots are circling densely or poking out through the holes, move it up to a pot roughly two inches wider across, refreshing the mix at the same time.

 - 4

-Fertilize: apply a balanced liquid fertilizer at half strength in early spring and once monthly through summer.
-This provides nitrogen for new leaf production.
+Fertilize with a balanced liquid fertilizer at half strength starting in early spring, continuing roughly monthly through summer.
+This restores the nitrogen supply needed to build new leaf and stem tissue after a period of depletion.

 - 5

-Ensure temperature is consistently above 65°F. If near a cold window or exterior wall in winter, move to a warmer spot.
+Ensure ambient temperature is consistently above about 65°F where the plant sits.
+If it's near a cold window, an exterior wall, or a drafty door in winter, move it to a warmer interior spot.

 Prevention

-- Repot every 2 years to fresh soil with adequate volume
+- Repot every couple of years into fresh soil with adequate volume for the current root mass

 Quick Summary